futuredapp/FuntastyKit/README.md

 ## Installation

-If use CocoaPods for dependency management add following line to your `Podfile`:
+If you want to use CocoaPods for dependency management, add following line to your `Podfile`:

 ```ruby
 pod 'FuntastyKit', '~> 1.4'